 I’ve been given a lot of thought to the development and understanding, not of others but my own self for forever it seems.
 My days are packed and filled with meetings, conference calls and a sea of emails.
 It’s hard during the workday where I can even find a moment to myself let alone think about mindfulness or even self-care.
 When I do find myself a free hour or two without the grind of calls and meetings, those minutes are filled checking my social media, listening to music or running runnings errands and driving from meeting to play date.

-This cram it all in lifestyle has been wearing on me.
-I sometimes feel like I can’t breathe.
-I sometimes wake up in the middle of the night with a feeling of anxiety which leads to insomnia and tiredness and more anxiety.
-I feel like I have no time left for me.
-And I can feel it in my work, in my passions, with my family, and my writing.
+I’ve been becoming worn out by this cram everything in way of life.
+I sometimes get breathing difficulties.
+I occasionally wake up in the middle of the night feeling anxious, which causes me to lose sleep, become exhausted, and feel even more anxious.
+I believe I have no more time for me.
+And I can sense it in my writing, my family, my hobbies, and my work.

 How Stress is Hurting Our Lives and Work

 I know I am not alone with these feelings.
 It’s the American way.
 We take less vacation than anyone else in the world and business leaders are revered for working 120 and 130 hour days.
 Numerous studies show that job stress is far and away the major source of stress for American adults.
 A 2017 Attitudes in the Workplace Study found that 80% of workers feel stress on the job.
 And nearly half say they need help in learning how to manage stress and 42% say their coworkers need such help too.
 We are in desperate need of training and resources in addition to permission from ourselves and our bosses to take a break.